-Adobe Lightroom is a massive, lumbering behemoth of photography software with enough functions and processes to make any photographer go crazy.
-At the simplest level, though, Lightroom was created to help you do just three things: sort your photos, post-process them, and export them.
+Adobe Lightroom is a behemoth of photography software with enough functions and processes to make any photographer crazy.
+At the simplest level, though, Lightroom was created to help you do just three main things: sort your photos, post-process them, and export them.
 On Photography Life alone, we already have more than 100 articles about Lightroom — the equivalent of several books — and other websites have countless more.
-Clearly, it’s an important topic to learn, whether you’re just starting out or you’re an advanced photographer.
-In this guide, I will go over the process of using Lightroom for beginners, from start to finish, including tips on the topics that tend to confuse people the most.
+Clearly, it is an important topic to learn, whether you are just starting out or you are an advanced photographer.
+In this comprehensive guide, I will go over the process of using Lightroom Classic for beginners, from start to finish, including tips on the topics that tend to confuse people the most.

-This comprehensive article lays out all the basics, and it is divided into several different sections to make things easier to read.
+Note that this article covers Lightroom Classic rather than the cloud-based “Lightroom / Lightroom CC” that is a newer, less comprehensive software.
+(See my guide to Lightroom Classic vs Lightroom for more).
 If there’s a specific term that you’re trying to find in this article, you might want to press Control F (or, for Mac, Command F) on your keyboard.
 If you’ve never used this shortcut before, it’s very useful, since it lets you search a webpage by the keyword you want.

 Also, you can skip to the various parts of this article by clicking on the options here:

 - Explaining the layout of Lightroom’s Library and Develop modules

 - How to organize your photos in Lightroom